paul-carteron/happign/README.md

 website](https://geoservices.ign.fr/presentation) are free and available in open license according to the principle of the [Etalab 2.0 license](https://www.etalab.gouv.fr/licence-ouverte-open-licence) since January 1, 2021.
-The data on the site are free and available in open license according to the principle of the Etalab 2.0 license since January 1, 2021.
 Other data complete the IGN’s open data policy since June 1st, 2021.
 SCAN 25®, SCAN 100® and SCAN OACI data are free to download or stream, but any professional or individual wishing to